How to get the most out of your consultation!

 6) Record the meeting.

-Yes, you can tape record our conversation.
-Of, if you want, we can do a conference call and you can record it.
-I am like a fire hydrant hose of marketing know-how: I talk fast and a lot of ideas come spewing out.
+Yes, you can record our conversation.
+Or, if you want, we can do a conference call and you can record it.
+I am like a fire hydrant hose of marketing know-how, I talk fast, and a lot of ideas come spewing out.
 You can record me and re-listen to the wisdom gushing out.

 7) Be thick-skinned.

 You are hiring me to improve your marketing, right?
 I will not be a yes-man.
 Do not be insensitive to criticism.
 I am not attacking you.
 My only goal is to help you make more money.

 8) Be open-minded.

 Be willing to consider new ideas.
 Be unprejudiced.
 The definition of insanity is “doing the same thing over and over again and expecting different results.”
 If your mind is already shut to “different” ways of doing things, do not waste your time or money on this one-time marketing makeover.